bids-standard/BEP028_BIDSprov/bids_prov/README.md

 ## CLI scripts for BIDS PROV

-### Calculate JSON-LDs in BIDS-PROV format of examples for SPM, FSL and AFNI
+### Compute JSON-LDs in BIDS-PROV format for SPM, FSL and AFNI data
 #### Task which is performed by the Github actions

 - Put all your example files in a folder (for example: `input_examples`)